-If there is a problem with your Social Security number, we will mail you a letter.
+If there is a problem with your Social Security number or account, we will mail you a letter.
 Generally, we will only contact you if you have requested a call or have ongoing business with us, but we will never:

 - Threaten you with arrest of legal action.

 - Require payment by cash, gift card, pre-paid debit card, internet currency, or wire transfer.